Tony Fournier's Group Harmony site.

 Charlie and Pam Horner have developed a site for Classic Urban Harmony.
 You can find out about their R&B presentations, as well as share their memorabilia.
 Here, you'll find profiles of vocal groups, from R&B through Soul (with some gospel mixed in).

 Eugene Tompkins (he's sung with the Limelighters, the Mellows, and the Morrisania

-Revue) has a music store in Atlanta, Georgia.
+Revue) has a music store in Atlanta, Georgia called Yesterday's Memories.
 Aside from Gene being one of the nicest people on

 the planet, there's something about the store's name that I like.
-He's working on a new website, but you can
+You can email him at:

 Lou Sylvani has updated his Times Square Records site.
 This should bring you back to the days of Slim.

 Christine Vitale hosts the Group Harmony Alley, at Fairleigh Dickenson.
 It can be heard over

 WFDU-FM (89.1), Sundays, from 7 to 10 (EST).
 It's also simulcast over the

 WFDU website.
 Shows are archived for two weeks.